tony722/Unity.GoogleSheetsReader/README.md

 # AET.Unity.GoogleSheetsReader

 ### Provides a Crestron Simpl# library for reading a Google Sheets worksheet that has been published as a csv.
+It also automatically saves the sheet to a cache file locally so the processor can work offline.

 [Download latest Crestron .clz here: v1.0.1](https://github.com/tony722/Unity.GoogleSheetsReader/releases/download/v1.0.1/AET.Unity.GoogleSheetsReader.clz)